putyourlightson/craft-blitz/README.md

 A purger to use for clearing cache in a reverse proxy.
 This allows you to use a reverse proxy cache service and CDN such as Cloudflare to deliver cached pages.
 Selecting a purger will tell Blitz to automatically purge (clear) the appropriate pages whenever they are updated.

+### Warm Cache Automatically

+Whether the cache should automatically be warmed after clearing.
+With this setting enabled, Blitz will create a queue job to automatically visit pages whose cache has been cleared in the background.
+Disabling this setting may make sense if your site is very large and has many related elements.

+### Concurrency

+The max number of multiple concurrent requests to use when warming the cache.
+The higher the number, the faster the cache will be warmed and the more server processing will be required.
+A number between 5 and 20 is recommended.

 ### Query String Caching

 URLs with query strings will be cached according to the selected option in the “Query String Caching” setting  as follows: